NepalClimateHub/NepalClimateHub/README.md

 ## 📜 License

-This project is licensed under the Apache 2 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 The goal for this project is to create a free to use starter kit for creating low emission, sustainable websites.